 - Where to Get Help

 At this time, your Yale NetID will remain active indefinitely, though the access it grants will change as detailed below.
-If you need help logging in with your NetID in the future, contact the ITS Help Desk at 203-432-9000.
+If you need help logging in with your NetID in the future, contact the ITS Help Desk.

-Whether your email account is deleted, modified, or remains the same depends on whether you are: leaving Yale, re-enrolled as a student, or hired as an employee with Yale after Graduation.
-Please review our Email Account Deactivation page.
+Whether your email account is deleted, modified, or remains the same depends on whether you are: leaving Yale, re-enrolling as a student, or working as an employee with Yale after Graduation.
+Please review our Email Account Deactivation page for more information.

 You can ease the transition away from your Yale email address by enabling email forwarding and/or auto-replies.